runette/ngx-leaflet-fullscreen/README.md

 This wrapper is tested against the [@asymettrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet) library but it has no dependency on that library so *should* work without it.

+for an example of this working - see trackbash.co.uk.

 # Install

 Install using npm:

 ```
+npm install leaflet-fullscreen
 npm install @runette/ngx-leaflet-fullscreen
 ```